 That summer, Juventus made an offer of £14 million for the Frenchman.
 Wenger, concerned at his captain’s declining performances and conscious of the need to promote the talented Cesc Fàbregas, accepted the bid.
 In his autobiography, Vieira suggested that it was Arsenal’s apparent apathy that convinced him of the need to leave.
 For Gunners fans, it seemed a strangely sad end to a glittering Arsenal career, one that brought trophy after trophy during a whirling nine-year spell.

-It seems strange to describe a transfer to a team containing Pavel Nedvěd, Fabio Cannavaro and Lilian Thuram as a step down, but it would soon prove to be the case for the former Arsenal captain Vieira endured a torrid first year in Turin, suffering a groin injury that prevented him from playing at his leggy best.
+It seems strange to describe a transfer to a team containing Pavel Nedvěd, Fabio Cannavaro and Lilian Thuram as a step down, but it would soon prove to be the case for the former Arsenal captain.
+Vieira endured a torrid first year in Turin, suffering a groin injury that prevented him from playing at his leggy best.
 The season would soon get worse, as Juventus lost their title and were relegated following their implication in the Calciopoli scandal.
-Vieira, entering the twilight of his career, had no appetite to play in Serie B and was quickly sod in a swift transfer to Inter Milan.
+Vieira, entering the twilight of his career, had no appetite to play in Serie B and was quickly sold in a swift transfer to Inter Milan.

 The Nerazzurri took advantage of their rivals’ misfortune.
 After being presented with Juve’s tainted title, Robert Mancini’s men would go on to win Serie A the next season.
-Vieira, however, struggled to recapture the form that seen him become such a talisman in North London.
-Facing competition from Olivier Dacourt and Thiago Motta amongst others, Vieira’s aging limbs seemed increasingly unable to compete.
+Vieira, however, struggled to recapture the form that saw him become such a talisman in north London.
+Facing competition from Olivier Dacourt and Thiago Motta amongst others, Vieira’s ageing limbs seemed increasingly unable to compete.
 By the time José Mourinho joined the club in 2008, his days were numbered at the Giuseppe Meazza, and after his last game against Chievo in January 2010, he joined Manchester City on loan with an option for a one-year extension.

 While Vieira made a decent contribution the following season, making 32 appearances as City finished third, the Frenchman already had one eye on his career after the game.
-The position of Football Development Executive was created for him at Eastlands, a role that saw him combine community projects with youth-team duties.
+The position of Football Development Executive was created for him at Eastlands, a role that saw him combine community projects with youth team duties.
 “His experience in the world of football is virtually unparalleled and he will be a huge asset to our club as old and young alike benefit from his knowledge,” remarked Chief Football Operations officer Brian Marwood.

 Nobody should be surprised that Vieira found the transition from boots to brogues so comfortable.
 He was quickly appointed as City’s reserve coach, before finally taking on the managerial job at sister club New York City FC.
-Leading a team containing the likes of David Villa, Andrea Pirlo and Frank Lampard, Vieira secured a second place finish in the Eastern Conference and the side’s first ever appearance in the play-offs.
+Leading a team containing the likes of David Villa, Andrea Pirlo and Frank Lampard, Vieira secured a second place finish in the Eastern Conference and the side’s first ever appearance in the playoffs.